joagre/ratatoskr/ideas/r.md

 }
 ```

-A class can also be defined to be a singleton:
+A class can also be defined as a singleton:

 ```
 singleton class Foo : Bar {